louispool/deskpi-super6c/roles/opensearch-install/README.md

 ```
 *Note that these should be overridden by a vault variable.*

-Whether to enable prometheus monitoring via plugin. **Important**, the exporter plugin must match the version of OpenSearch.
+Whether to enable prometheus monitoring via plugin.
+**Important**, the [exporter plugin](https://github.com/opensearch-project/opensearch-prometheus-exporter), defined in the `plugins` section of the [helm values template](templates/opensearch-helm-values.yml.j2),
+must match the version of OpenSearch.
 ```yaml
 opensearch_enable_monitoring: false
 ```